Surfboardv2ray/batch-fragment-scanner/README.md

 ✅ Enter the timeout for each ping test, i.e amount of time the test will wait for response.

 ✅ Enter HTTP Listening port.
 This depends on your json config.
-The deafault is 10809.
+Default is 10809.

 ✅ Enter number of requests per instance, i.e how many times a fragment set of values should be tested.